booktype/Booktype/README.txt

-FLOSS Manuals Booki
+Booktype
 -------------------

-A booki is like a wiki, but instead of ending up with a web page you get a book.
+A booktype is like a wiki, but instead of ending up with a web page you get a book.
-Booki is built on top of the Django web framework.
+Booktype is built on top of the Django web framework.

 Installation